- Assignment 3 is due Nov. 15 and instructions are available here: PDF.

 09/18 Fundamental concepts of non-imaging optics (part 2).
 [Remote lecture]

 09/25 Optical Ray-tracing software tutorial.
-[Guest lecture: Dr. Apratim Majumder] [Note STEM Career Fair is today!
+[Guest lecture: Dr. Apratim Majumder] Please download this and this text file for the ray-tracing tutorial in class.
+[Note STEM Career Fair is today!
 Use your assignment 1 as a showcase with your resume.]

 09/27 Mid-term review (PDF).
 [TA lecture].